EvolveTechnology/evolve-dna/README.md

 Last but not least, thank you!
 Thank you for joining us, for choosing to be part of our exciting journey.
 Together we will create our own future, a future we believe has great things in store.
 With every initiative, project, team and line of code, we will make an impact.
 Steadily evolving together with you, beacause of you.
-Rest asured it will be an awesome ride.
+Rest assured it will be an awesome ride.

 We are different.
 We make a difference.
 We are Evolve.